 The Narrows section of the Arkansas River near Granite offers advanced paddlers a steep, technical Class IV challenge with a gradient of approximately 90 feet per mile.
 This demanding stretch requires strong paddling skills and quick decision-making through continuous boulder-choked rapids in a narrow canyon setting.
 Surrounded by the Collegiate Peaks, the run provides spectacular alpine scenery between intense whitewater sections.
 Due to its difficulty and remote location, this section sees less commercial traffic than other Arkansas sections and is best suited for experienced rafters and kayakers seeking a serious challenge.

-What's the current CFS for Arkansas River - The Narrows based on the nearest USGS gauge?
+FAQ: What's the current water level for Arkansas River - The Narrows?

 Common Questions